-People often ask us to explain what makes a good website?
-If we have a list of elements that a great site should have?
+People often ask us to explain what makes a good website.
+Whether we have a list of elements that a great site should have.
 There isn’t an easy, one-size-fits-all answer to this.
 As in many things SEO, the answer will be: it depends.
-What kind of site do you have, who do you target?
+What kind of site do you have, who do you want to target?
 What do you want to achieve?
-Regardless, in this post, I’ll list a number of elements that help every site become a good site and a better search result.
+Regardless, in this post, I’ll list 7 elements that can help every site become a good site and a better search result.

 - Holistic SEO

 - 1. Your website satisfies user intent and has a clear goal

 - 2. Your website has technical prowess